Baltimore Key Bridge collapse: All we know about the ship crash and victims

 Francis Scott Key Bridge collapses after a container ship smashes into the four-lane span, plunging cars into the river.

-The Francis Scott Key Bridge in Baltimore, Maryland, has collapsed after a ship hit one of its support columns, and as many as 20 people have fallen into the water, officials say.
+The Francis Scott Key Bridge in Baltimore, Maryland, has collapsed after a cargo ship hit one of its support columns.

+Officials say at least six people from a construction crew remain missing and are presumed dead, as search-and-rescue operations struggle to navigate the underwater debris.
+Several vehicles have also fallen into the water.

-Here is what we know:
+Here is what we know so far:

 What happened in Baltimore and when?

 - About 1:27am (05:27 GMT) on Tuesday, a container ship collided with one of the pillars supporting the Francis Scott Key Bridge in the city on the East Coast of the United States.
-Cars using the bridge fell into the Patapsco River, and at least seven people are feared to remain in the chilly water.
+Cars using the bridge fell into the Patapsco River, and at least six people remain missing.

 - The ship, named the Dali, is 300 metres (984ft) long.
 The Singapore-registered vessel left Baltimore at 1am (05:00GMT) and was heading for Colombo, Sri Lanka.
 It was supposed to arrive in Colombo on April 22.